Alogliptin (By mouth)

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, gallstones, or a history of pancreas problems or alcohol abuse.
-Tell your doctor if you are injured or sick, especially if you are dehydrated, or if you have an infection, severe vomiting, diarrhea, or fever.
-Tell your doctor if you plan to have surgery.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, gallstones, or a history of pancreas problems or alcohol abuse.
+Tell your doctor if you recently had a fever, infection, injury, or surgery, or if you have a scheduled surgery.

 - Do not use this medicine to treat type 1 diabetes or diabetic ketoacidosis.